pbcpraveen/pbcpraveen.github.io/_pages/resources.md

 ---
 Hi, here are some of the resources that I prepared.
 I hope they are useful to you.

+# Deep Learning

+This [document](http://pbcpraveen.github.io/files/Back_Propagation.pdf) explains the mathematical modeling of Artificial Neural Network, with explanations to general notations used in various research works.
+I attempted to break down the math into detailed explanation to every steps.
+The back propagation algorithm, a variation of which is currently used for many state of art models, is also explained with a simple example.
+This will be useful for people who have just started with DL.

 # Image processing
 This [document](http://pbcpraveen.github.io/files/ImageProcessing.pdf) contains some basic intoduction to image processing and will guide you to do a complete installation of anaconda software along with all libraries needed to do Image Processing